 • We can create ‘social stories’ and other visual resources with/for the student if transition is likely to prove challenging.

-• Transition and admission packs and other schools prior to students transferring to Fullerton House School.
+• Transition and admission packs are shared prior to students transferring to Fullerton House School.
 Senior staff will visit settings where it is felt there is a need.

 • We liaise closely with the staff when receiving and transferring students to and from different schools, ensuring all relevant paperwork is passed on and all needs are discussed and understood